Life Insurance vs Mortgage Insurance

 You might be asking, if I don’t have a mortgage, do I really need life insurance?

 If you are a young single person with no dependents, the answer is probably not.
-But if you have anyone around you who relies on your income, it should be part of your overall financial plan.
+But if anyone around you relies on your income, it should be part of your overall financial plan.

-Even if you don’t have a mortgage, you will probably have other financial commitments, be it rent, credit cards, or car payments.
+Even if you don’t have a mortgage, you will likely have other financial commitments, such as rent, credit cards, or car payments.
 In the event of your death, these debts will still need to be paid off.

 The lump sum paid out in the event of your death will also pay for your funeral and ensure your dependents aren’t struggling without the income you once provided.